CellDynamics/QuimP/Readme.md

 # About

-QuimP software, a set of plugins for ImageJ, has been developed by Till Bretschneider and Richard Tyson to quantify spatio-temporal patterns of fluorescently labeled proteins in the cortex of moving cells.
+QuimP software, a set of plugins for ImageJ, has been developed by Till Bretschneider, Richard Tyson and Piotr Baniukiewicz (current developer) to quantify spatio-temporal patterns of fluorescently labeled proteins in the cortex of moving cells.

 QuimP was first described in Dormann et al., 2002.
 For information on the classic version, now